HovaLabs/better-theme-management-with-remix/README.md

-# Remix Perfect Themes
+# Remix theme management

-Check out an explanation of the code and the live site [here](https://remix-perfect-themes.netlify.app/).
+Check out an explanation of the code and the live site [here](https://remix-theme-management.netlify.app/).

 This repo is a minimal example of how to set up a [Remix](https://remix.run/) app with light/dark/custom themes.